browserengineering/book/book/rendering-architecture.md

 Exercises
 =========

-* *Date.now*: Implement this JavaScript API and its bindings in the browser.
-You'll need it for an exercise below, and for the sample JavaScript code in this chapter.

 * *Networking thread*: Real browsers tend to have a separate thread for networking (and other I/O).
 Implement a third thread with an event loop and put